marshallshen/security_architecture_and_engineering/construction_vs_destruction.md

 * Whom should be selected?
 A former hacker?
 Will they obey to all the compliance?

 ### Hacking Ethics
+> When is hacking `ethical`?

-> When you have the permission of the person responsible for the system to attack.
+> Under exactly one circumstance: when you have the permission of the person responsible for the system you’re attacking.